 In short, a good lead magnet can benefit your business in several ways.
-Proving you’re an authority, building a database of contacts, potential customers, generating traffic and readers of your content are just a few ways lead magnets can be valuable.
+Proving you’re an authority, building a database of contacts, potential customers, generating traffic and readers of your content are just a few ways they can be valuable.

 The reality is, a lead magnet is just the first step in an effective marketing and sales funnel.
 By getting your audience to enter into the first stage of your funnel, you can then engage them through multiple other means.
 This is the true value of a lead magnet.

 But it isn’t always so easy to get an effective lead magnet in action.
 Sometimes it can take some time and experimentation to get one that works for you.
 But by following the tips above, you can have a greater likelihood of getting it right, sooner!